Sandra Ball-Rokeach

 Sandra J. Ball-Rokeach (born 1941) is an American sociologist and communications scholar.
 She is professor emerita at the USC Annenberg School for Communication and Journalism, and the department of sociology at the University of Southern California (USC).

 Ball-Rokeach is best known for developing media system dependency theory with Melvin Defleur.
+In the later phase of her career, however, her research focus shifted toward the development of Communication Infrastructure Theory (CIT), which became a major area of her scholarly contribution.
+From the early 2000s onward, a substantial portion of her work was devoted to developing and applying CIT, particularly in relation to community communication networks, civic engagement, and the role of storytelling systems in shaping social integration.

 Life

 Sandra Jean Ball was born in Ottawa, Canada in 1941.
 She gained a BA in sociology from the University of Washington in 1963, and her PhD in sociology there in 1968.

 In 1967 Ball became an assistant professor at the University of Alberta.
 In 1968-69 she was co-director of a National Mass Media and Violence Task Force.
 In 1969 she married the social psychologist Milton Rokeach.

 In 1970 Ball-Rokeach moved to Michigan State University, and in 1972 to Washington State University (WSU).
 She started the first gender studies program at WSU.
 In 1986 she moved to the University of Southern California, where she stayed until retirement.

+She is a Fellow of the International Communication Association (ICA) and the Society for the Social Psychological Study of Social Issues (Division 9 of the American Psychological Association).

+She served on the ICA Board and as a Chair of the Mass Communication Division.
+In 2024, She was included in the ICA series titled Architects of Communication.
+She was a Fulbright and Rockefeller Fellow.
+She co-edited Communication Research (with Charles Berger) from 1994 to 1999.

-She is a Fellow of the International Communication Association (ICA), and has served as Chair of the ICA.
-She is on the editorial board of several communication studies journals, including the Journal of Communication, Communication Studies and International Journal of Communication.
+She served on the editorial board of several communication studies journals, including the Journal of Communication, Communication Studies and International Journal of Communication.

+Ball-Rokeach’s professional autobiography is told in the 2023 book, We Few We Academic Sisters: How We Preserved And Excelled in Higher Education edited by B. H. Winfield: Washington State University Press.